EMPLOYMENT AND LABOR RELATIONS LAW

 Subject year levelYear Level 3 - UG

 Prerequisites Admission into LVLUE or LVLUEB or LBLGE or LVLGEB or LWLAC or LWLEC or LWLFI or LWLINT or LWLPS or LWLPSB or LWLSCB or LWLSC or LWLATB or LWLAT or LWLME or LWLBUSB or LWLBUS or LVLG or LVL or LWLC or LWLA or LWLIR or LWLMS or LWLBS or LWLS or LWLB or LWLBB or LWLSB or LWLAB or LWLE or LWLF or LWLPSB.
-LLB students: LAW2CNT, Legal Studies students: LST1BSL, Business students: LAW2CTB, LST1LBA
+LLB students.
+LLB students must have passed LAW2CTA.
+Students in other degrees must have passed an equivalent subject which provides a foundation knowledge of Contract Law.

 Equivalent subjects The unit is an alternative to LAW30ELR, which is available only to LLB students and assumes a greater preparation in the foundations of law